Board of Directors

 - Rick Grinnell, ACSC Board Treasurer, Managing Partner, Glasswing Ventures

-- William Guenther, ACSC Executive Chairman, Chairman, CEO & Founder, Mass Insight Global Partnership
+- William Guenther, ACSC Executive Chairman, Chairman, CEO & Founder, Mass Insight Global Partnerships

 - Joel Jacobs, Vice President, Chief Information Officer and Chief Security Officer, The MITRE Corporation (retired)

-- Katie Jenkins, Senior Vice President, Chief Information Security Officer, Liberty Mutual
+- Katie Jenkins, Executive Vice President, Chief Information Security Officer, Liberty Mutual

 - Janet Levesque, Chief Information Security Officer, athenahealth